Natural gas furnaces need sufficient space and airflow to heat properly.

 - Used filters

-If you have a cat, place your litter box elsewhere.
+If you have a cat, place your litter box somewhere else.
 Cat urine contains ammonia, which could deteriorate your furnace’s heat exchanger.
 Plus, the furnace could move the smelly odors throughout your home.

-You should also regularly sweep by your furnace to prevent dust from accumulating.
+You should also routinely clean near your furnace to block dust from developing.

 Related: Is it Time for Furnace Service or Replacement?

-Whether you have to have furnace replacement or routine maintenance in Bend, Tri County Climate Control LLC can expertly meet your needs.
-Our highly trained technicians can fix any HVAC model or brand.
+Whether you need furnace replacement or annual maintenance in Bend, Tri County Climate Control LLC can expertly meet your needs.
+Our highly trained technicians can work on any furnace model or brand.